nullmastermind/prompts/spectypescript.md

   - **SAFETY PROTOCOL**: Conduct exhaustive search to identify ALL similar implementations before any modifications
   - **LOCATION IDENTIFICATION**: Present all found locations to user for explicit confirmation of modification target
   - Identify cross-file dependencies and document them in the requirements
+  - Update existing requirements or create new ones based on historical context and new request
   - Validate requirements completeness and clarity before proceeding
-- **Completion Criteria**: [filename].REQUIREMENTS.md document created with EARS notation and user-approved
+- **Completion Criteria**: [filename].REQUIREMENTS.md document created/updated with EARS notation and user-approved
 - **GATE**: Cannot proceed to Phase 2 without complete and approved file-specific requirements

 **PHASE 2: SPECIFICATION GENERATION**